jkeen/tracking_number_data/README.md

     ```

     Each hash in the `lookup` array should contain a key called `matches` or `matces_regex`, specifying how the value of `regex_group_name` should be compared.

+### Making a contribution
+- Modify or add definitions in the couriers/*.json files.
+Take a look at the existing ones, and follow the guidance above.
+- Run the tests locally. `bundle exec rake` If they pass, it's good, submit a PR!

 ### Standard implementations of